 After evaluating your prior coursework and experiences, you and your advisor develop a Program Plan.
 This plan should reflect the best possible coursework appropriate to your background and academic goals, within the general requirements of the Department of Literacy Teaching and Learning, the School of Education, and the University.
-CAS students are required to earn 60 credits, including applicable courses approved for Advanced Standing, with the following course distribution requirements:
+CAS in Literacy students are required to earn 60 credits, including applicable courses approved for Advanced Standing, with the following course distribution requirements:

 - 30-36 hours in Reading/Literacy

 - 6-24 hours in Allied Courses in Professional Education